timjogorman/RicherEventDescription/ms-amr.md

 Or the two mentions of "politics" in the following:

-# ::snt There are far more important political and economical reasons for military intervention or political sanctions.
 ```
+There are far more important political and economical reasons for military intervention or political sanctions.
  (r / reason
 	:mod  (p / politics)
 	:mod  (e / economy)